gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 Let's see what happens!

-I modify code and push to remote dev branch, open my Travis CI web page to view the building process.
+I modify code and push to the remote dev branch, open my Travis CI web page to view the building process.

-Yes, my commit event to `dev` branch triggers Travis CI to work for building.
+Yes, my commit event to the `dev` branch triggers Travis CI to work for the building.

 ![startup]({{site.cdn_baseurl}}/assets/image/blog-travisci-01.PNG){: .center-image }